lawmurray/Birch/DOCS.md

 replacing `example` with the name of the program.
 Arguments to the program may be given as command-line options, e.g.:

     birch example -N 10 -T 10

+When building, Birch will create a number of additional files in the current working directory.
+Most of these are created in a `build/` subdirectory to keep them out of the way as much as possible.
+To delete all of the additional files, use:

+    birch clean

+Debugging mode is enabled by default, and this will (dramatically) slow down execution times.
+It is recommended that you keep debugging mode enabled when developing and testing code on small problems, but disable it when running tested code on serious problems:

+    birch build --disable-debug

 More information on the `init`, `check`, and `build` programs is available in the documentation of the standard library, and more information on writing your own programs is available in the language guide below.